danneu/kotlin-json-combinator/README.md

 - With `Result`'s `.getOrThrow()`:

-    Only use this if you know the result had to succeed.
+    Only use this if you know the result had to succeed or if you want to specifically want to `try/catch` the `com.danneu.result.UnwrapException` upon failure.
-    Else it will throw a runtime error which defeats the purpose of this abstraction.

     ```kotlin
     JD.parse("[1,2,3]").getOrThrow() == listOf(1, 2, 3)